Ayushh1023/BackPropAgora/README.md

 $$n = w_1x_1 + w_2x_2 + b$$
 $$o = \tanh(n)$$

-- This simple expression can be initialized using the `Value` data structure
+- These simple expressions can be initialized using the `Value` data structure